 Form 4 Course Planning (advice to current Form 3 students):

-You should carefully consider the following points before selecting your option subjects for 2020.
+You should carefully consider the following points before selecting your option subjects:

-- Students currently in 3I-3P are to select one Form 4 option.
+- Students currently in 3I - 3R are to select one Form 4 option.

-- You should choose option subjects which you are good at, have an interest in, and which are likely to help you in the future.
+- You should choose option subjects in which you are demonstrating ability, have an interest in, and which are likely to help you in the future.
 You need to identify your strengths and interests and think about which subjects you would like to study in the Senior School.

 Form 5 Course Planning (advice for current Form 4 students):